Deer Management Subcommittee

 Deer Management Survey

-The City of Wildwood is conducting a questionnaire for three main purposes: to gauge public opinion about deer and urban deer management techniques, to gain and understanding of resident interface with the overpopulation of deer, and to provide education on current issues regarding deer in Wildwood.
+The City of Wildwood conducted a questionnaire for three main purposes: to gauge public opinion about deer and urban deer management techniques, to gain and understanding of resident interface with the overpopulation of deer, and to provide education on current issues regarding deer in Wildwood.
+The survey was posted online and opened for one and a half months, closing on January 31, 2020.
+There were 958 respondents.
+See the survey results at the link below.